jiayan-li/fine-tune-LLMs/README.md

 # Fine-Tuning DistilBERT for Sentiment Analysis

 This repository contains a Jupyter Notebook (`fine_tuning.ipynb`) for fine-tuning a pre-trained DistilBERT model to perform sentiment analysis on the IMDB dataset.
 The notebook provides step-by-step instructions for preparing the dataset, tokenizing the data, fine-tuning the model, evaluating its performance, and comparing it with a baseline model.
+The main goal of this project is to demonstrate how to leverage transfer learning to build a sentiment analysis model using a pre-trained language model.
+The main deep learning framework used in this project is PyTorch, and the Hugging Face Transformers library is used to work with the DistilBERT model.

 ## Table of Contents
 1. [Introduction](#introduction)